sighook/refluxion/README.md

 Sometimes it's necessary to not disconnecting all clients from the AP, but only one (the most vulnerable from the point of view of Social Engineering).

 # TODO
-- Add 'deauth specific client' option to `deauth-ng.py` (5GHz networks);
+- Add 'deauth specific client' option to `deauth-ng.py` (5GHz networks):
+	- Added to 'Captive Portal' but need to test.

+	- Also, need to add to 'Handshake Snooper'.

+- Add pmkid support as alternative to 'Handshake Snooper';

 - Add more phishing pretexts;

-- Add pmkid support as alternative to 'Handshake Snooper';

 ### Now, about fluxion...